p0nce/life-idioms/articles/Who owns software&#x3F;.md

   * Gain of [positive ATM knowledge](#Thoughts-should-pay-for-themselves).
   * The economical loss that stems from negative ATM knowledge.
   * The pain or pleasure derived from working with artifact A.
-- Aggregated benefits from working on A: work opportunities.
+- Aggregated benefits from working on A: eg. work opportunities.

+**`ATM-C`** (ATM for Customer) would contain:
+- Aggregated benefits from A existing.
+- Present and future costs from operating the software (price, brain damage, recurrent costs...)

 All these factors include _current and future events_.

-Whether W or S should be considered the "owner" of artifact A depends on the particular split.
+Whether W, S, or C should be considered the "owner" of artifact A depends on the particular split.

+**Note that this is only one of the possible value split, since S, W and C can be one and the same.**

 ## Example: Contractor